 - 2012: New digital mammography and MRI equipment gives ACMC some of the most technologically advanced testing equipment in our area.

-- 2014: Conneaut Family Health Center opens; Jefferson Family Health Center doubles in size—both offer lab, x-ray, mammography and family physicians.
+- 2014: Conneaut Family Health Center opens; Jefferson Family Health Center doubles in size—both offer lab, x-ray, and family physicians, while Conneaut also offers walk-in mammography.

 - 2015: ACMC begins Express Care in Ashtabula, Conneaut, and Jefferson.

 - 2016: Geneva Family Health Center opens with family practice, Express Care, lab, and specialty providers.

 ACMC's commitment to our community comes from the same vision of those Ashtabula citizens who long ago saw the need for great medical care in their hometown and came together to build ACMC.